What's Included with Membership?

 Slide guitar is perhaps the closest we can get to replicating the human voice on the guitar.
 In his series "Speaking With the Slide", world renown slide player Ariel Posen will guide you through slide scale positions in standard and open tuning, as well as teaching you to use such freeing techniques as playing behind the slide that will open a world of possibilities for your slide playing!

 Ariel will be guiding you through slide scale positions in standard and open tuning, as well as teaching you to use such freeing techniques as "playing behind the slide".
-Learn more or start the course with membership, or get lifetime access with purchase.
+Learn more or start the course with membership

 If you could choose one technique to replicate the human voice on your guitar, it would slide guitar.
 The long rich history of slide is rooted in just that: making your guitar sound like a human voice.
 Join Ariel Posen as he introduces us to his course, "Speaking with the Slide".
 This overview will let you know exactly what to expect from this course that will take you outside of your normal guitar playing box.

-This course offers 30 lessons covering 5+ hours of material in step-by-step, digestable presentation.
+This course offers 30 lessons covering 5+ hours of material in step-by-step, digestible presentation.

 If you could choose one technique to replicate the human voice on your guitar, it would be slide guitar.
 The long rich history of slide is rooted in just that: making your guitar sound like a human voice.
 Join Ariel Posen as he introduces us to his course, "Speaking with the Slide".
 This overview will let you know exactly what to expect from this course that will take you outside of your normal guitar playing box.

 First, there are a few things that need to be addressed before we even play a note using the slide.
 In this lesson, Ariel gives us his take on selecting a slide, string gauge, guitar setup and other practical topics to get you up and running with slide guitar!